kaltura/kaltura-player-js/docs/mwembed-playkitjs-parity.md

 | 360		                | Yes					| Yes 					|
 | Play in VR headset		| Yes					| Yes 					|

-* Suported also in Native Android/iOS SDKs
+* Supported also in Native Android/iOS SDKs

 ## User Controls and UI